jovank2001/Projects/Calculator/README.txt

-Calculator created by Jovan Koledin using pointers
-Was written to get more familiar with pointers
+Calculator Class created by Jovan Koledin using pointers Was written to get more familiar with pointers and Classes